bn0ir/reepio-peering-server/README.md

 What is reep.io?
 ---
 reep.io uses WebRTC technology to enable peer-to-peer file transfers between two browser without any server interaction.
-This repository holds the sources to run the reep.io frontend.
+This repository holds the sources to run the reep.io peering server.
-**You will need a ICE and Peering server to run this project.** You can find the reep.io peering server [here](https://github.com/KodeKraftwerk/reepio-peering-server)

 Configuration
 ---
-You can set some options in the config/<env>/peering-server.js (if it does not exist, copy the peering-server.dist.js)
+You can set some options in the config/<env>/peering-server.json (if it does not exist, copy the peering-server.dist.json)

 Installation
 ---